bwcompton/EcoAssess/inst/aboutWhatsnew.md

 uploading open space or parcels for the vicinity of project areas.
 These files can't be huge, but open space for a county or parcels for a town generally work fine.
 Open space for an entire state is definitely too much.
-(We tried adding PAD-US as an open space layer, but the way that USGS chose to serve these data makes the app horribly sluggish, so we added user basemaps instead).
+(We tried adding PAD-US as an open space layer, but the way that USGS chose to serve these data made the app horribly sluggish, so we added user basemaps instead).

 ##### Report changes
--
+- ecoConnect percentiles are now reported relative to the entire region, the state, and the HUC 8 watershed
+- Percentiles for ecoConnect are now based on sampling of random squares of varying sizes (1, 10, ...
+1,000,000 acres) across the region, and reported percentiles are interpolated from the two nearest sizes.
+This removes the confounding effect of project area size.
+- Change the layout of the table, rearrange sections of the report, and improve descriptions
+- Include state name and HUC 8 watershed id in report

 ##### Other changes
 - The full screen toggle has been moved to the bottom of the right panel, to make more space